-A webinar series will highlight the shared and disparate experiences of local migrant communities.
+A webinar series is highlighting the shared and disparate experiences of local migrant communities.

 Breaking Bread in McLean County is a 10-part program series exploring stories of migration, immigration, adaptation, assimilation, appropriation, preservation, contribution, and sustentation in McLean County.
 Seeking to disrupt the historical chronology, the series looks to promote a deeper understanding of the ways McLean County has traditionally treated its migrant communities.

-To register for this Zoom webinar, go to bit.ly/breakbread3
+To register for this Zoom webinar, go to bit.ly/breakbread9.

-Breaking Bread is a project from the McLean County Museum of History in partnership with BN Welcoming (a coalition of the Immigration Project, Not In Our Town/Not In Our Schools, and West Bloomington Revitalization Project together creating a supportive environment for immigrants to McLean County) and Design Streak at Illinois State University.
+Breaking Bread is a project from the McLean County Museum of History in partnership in partnership with BN Welcoming (a coalition of the Immigration Project, Not In Our Town/Not In Our Schools, West Bloomington Revitalization Project, Mennonite Church of Normal, and First United Methodist Church together creating a supportive environment for immigrants in McLean County), Design Streak Studio at Illinois State University, and Heartland Community College.